 What's a plant to do when it finds itself in a "wet desert"?
 Most species can't survive, but some botanical wonders—the carnivorous plants—have found ways to get the nutrients they need.
 They trap insects and dissolve them; the liquefied victims provide carnivorous plants with the vital nutrients that are missing from the soil—nutrients that power flower, seed, and offshoot production.
 For a carnivorous plant, roots merely draw in water and keep it anchored in place.

 The most common prey for carnivorous plants are small insects such as gnats, flies, bees, moths, beetles, and ants.
 And the ways in which these unlucky creatures ended up as a meal are marvels of adaptation.
 There are a number of enticements in carnivorous plants’ bag of bug-grabbing tricks.
 To draw them close enough to catch, the plants entice their victims with bright colors and a variety of scents.
 With smells, though, beauty is in the nose of the beholder.
 Some carnivorous plants emit sweet, flowery scents; others can smell like carcasses or even cat urine.

-The Zoo's Bog Garden, located in the lower Monkey Trails exhibit, features American pitcher plants and other carnivorous plants.
+The Zoo's Bog Garden is inside a greenhouse, across from Fossil Portal and the the entrance to Elephant Odyssey.
+Peer through the clear plexiglass panels to see American pitcher plants and other carnivorous plants.
 The Bog Garden's soil is a mix of sand, gravel, and acidic peat moss.
 To mimic the rainy conditions that the plants are used to, landscapers saturate the soil every four days with deionized water, filtered to remove the salts and minerals found in San Diego's water supply.
 Spring, summer, and fall are the best times to view the American pitcher plants at the Zoo, as they are dormant during the winter.